Humanism: Religion

 Humanism has widely been seen as antithetical to religion.
 Philosopher of religion David Kline, traces the roots of this animosity since the Renaissance, when humanistic views deconstructed the previous religiously defined order.
 Kline describes several ways this antithesis has evolved.
 Kline notes the emergence of a confident human-made knowledge, which was a new way of epistemology, repelled the church from its authoritative position.
 Kline uses the paradigm of non-humanists Copernicus, Kepler, and Galileo to illustrate how scientific discoveries added to the deconstruction of the religious narrative in favor of human-generated knowledge.
 This ultimately uncoupled the fate of humans from the divine will, prompting social and political shifts.
 The relation of state and citizens changed as civic humanistic principles emerged; people were no longer to be servile to religiously grounded monarchies but could pursue their own destinies.
-Kline also points at the aspect of personal beliefs that added to the hostility between humanism and religion.
-Humanism was associated with prominent thinkers who rationally advocated against the existence of God.
+Kline also points at the aspects of personal belief that added to the hostility between humanism and religion.
+Humanism was linked with prominent thinkers who advocated against the existence of God using rationalistic arguments.
 Critique of theism continued through the humanistic revolutions in Europe, challenging religious worldviews, attitudes and superstitions on a rational basis—a tendency that continued to the 20th century.

 According to Stephen Law, humanist adherence to secularism placed humans at odds with religion, especially nationally dominant religions striving to retain privileges gained in the last centuries.
 Worth notes religious persons can be secularists.
 Law notes secularism is criticized for suppressing freedom of expression of religious persons but firmly denies such accusation; instead, he says, secularism protects this kind of freedom but opposes the privileged status of religious views.

 According to Andrew Copson, humanism is not incompatible with some aspects of religion.
-Copson sees elements of religion, such as belief, practice, identity and culture, in which a person adhering to few religious doctrines could also be humanist.
+He observes that components like belief, practice, identity, and culture can coexist, allowing an individual who subscribes to only a few religious doctrines to also identify as a humanist.
 Copson adds that religious critics usually frame humanism as an enemy of religion but most humanists are proponents of religious tolerance or exhibit a curiosity about religion's effects in society and politics, commenting: "Only a few are regularly outraged by other people's false beliefs per se".